Tips on How to Deal with Overstock Inventory

 Carrying overstock inventory is a necessity for businesses operating in the retail industry whether they are eCommerce or brick-and-mortar.
 Regardless of how carefully you plan your wholesale purchases based on historical data, you might end up with excess inventory.
 Unfortunately, this can be a serious issue for businesses of any size.
 In our previous article about wholesale sourcing mistakes and tips, we have already written about the dangers of overstock inventory.
 If you want to do your best and try avoiding ending up with overstock inventory, head over to that article.
 But if you already have some overstock that you need to get rid of, do not worry.
 It happens with all stores, therefore, we created a guide for you on how to deal with overstock inventory.
 You will also learn how to minimize your losses and sell your stock at a price point where you still make money.
 This way you will ultimately be able to improve your bottom line.

 Why do you need to deal with your overstock inventory?

 First of all, excess inventory can take up precious space in your warehouse.
 This will reduce the space available for your new season’s stock or force you to pay extra for additional space.
-Secondly, not only storing the overstock inventory can cost you money but also there’s the fact that your money is stuck in it.
+Secondly, storing the overstock inventory can cost you money and also there’s the fact that your money is stuck in it.
 This can result in cash flow issues and less available funds to purchase new stock.
 Which can ultimately lead to issues in product management and preparation for the upcoming season.

 How to deal with your overstock inventory?